L-Glogov/jedzeniomat/README.md

 ## Overview

 This is a simple React App for managing your daily shopping list.
 Unfortunately, so far the App in only available in Polish.
+As of ver 1.0 the app is not compatible with mobile phones and works best a the 1920x1080 resolution.
 It is composed of three main interfaces:

 ### Fridge